Melissamij/nomade-dreamer-blog/_posts/2022-11-01-best-spa-in-copenhagen.md

 On Thursday after 17h it's women only ;), otherwise it's mix.

-There is a sauna, steam-bath, cold bath, bathtubes ( extra)...
-You get a face mask and a body scrub.
+There is a sauna, steam-bath, cold bath, bathtubes ( extra)… You get a face mask and a body scrub.
 You can also book a massage on hot stone.

 \+++ you can order wine and have your own table for you and your friends in the middle of the spa to enjoy it\!